sdiehl/wiwinwlh/tutorial.md

 -- R :: * -> S * *
 ```

-Promoted data constructors can referred to in type signatures by prefixing them with a single quote.
-Also of
+Promoted data constructors can referred to in type signatures by prefixing them
-importance is that these promoted constructors are not exported with a module by default, but type synonym
+with a single quote.
+Also of importance is that these promoted constructors are
-instances can be created using this notation.
+not exported with a module by default, but type synonym instances can be created
+for the ticked promoted types and exported directly.

 ```haskell
 data Foo = Bar | Baz